How to buy the best dehumidifier

 Here are some of the features to consider when shopping for a dehumidifier:

-- Continuous drain facility – Many dehumidifiers allow you to connect a hose and flush the collected water directly away to a low-level drain.
-This will save you from emptying the water tank yourself, or prevent the machine from getting full and switching off if you're not around to empty it - but you need to think through how this is going to work in your home.
+- Continuous drain facility– Many dehumidifiers allow you to connect a hose and flush the collected water directly away to a low-level drain.
+This will save you from emptying the water tank yourself, or prevent the machine from getting full and switching off if you're not around to empty it.
+You need to think through how this is going to work in your home, though.
 Dehumidifiers with this function often don’t come with a hose in the box, so you’ll have to buy it separately.

-- Timer – Allows you to programme the dehumidifier to turn on and/or off after a specified amount of time.
-This could help you save money if you're on a tariff offering cheaper energy at certain times of day.
-However, you may find a humidistat more useful.
+- Timer– Allows you to programme the dehumidifier to turn on and/or off after a specified amount of time.
+This could help you save money if you're on a tariff offering cheaper energy at certain times of day, or if you want to leave the dehumidifier on for a few hours after going out, but you don't need it on all day.
+You may find it easier to set the humidistat, though, or to use the auto setting if it has one.

-- Laundry setting – If you don’t have a tumble dryer, and it’s too cold to hang wet clothes outside (or if you don’t have access to a garden or balcony where you could put up a clothes line), then a dehumidifier can help you dry your clothes.
-Some come with a laundry setting, but really you can use any dehumidifier for this - many laundry settings just whack up the power to max for a set time.
-Hanging clothes on a radiator can cause condensation, so avoid doing that.
-Manufacturers say that a dehumidifier will leave your clothes softer than a tumble dryer would, as it doesn’t use heat.
+- Laundry setting– If you don’t have a tumble dryer, and it’s too cold to hang wet clothes outside (or if you don’t have access to a garden or balcony where you could put up a clothes line), then a dehumidifier can help you dry your clothes.
+Some come with a laundry setting, but you can use any dehumidifier for this if yours doesn't have one.
+Many laundry settings just whack up the power to max for a set time, although some are more sophisticated and are designed to save you energy too by optimising the dehumidifier's performance so it works as hard as it needs to and no harder.
+Manufacturers say that a dehumidifier will leave your clothes softer than a tumble dryer would.
+Hanging clothes on a radiator can cause condensation, so you should always avoid doing that.

 Click on the links below to find out how models from different brands fare: